Before your visit

 Patch Testing for foods must be pre-arranged with our nurse.

-RAST or Lab tests Blood tests can be done in our building, at nearby facilities or at your doctor’s office.
+RAST or Lab tests Blood tests can be done at nearby facilities or at your doctor’s office.
 Results typically available within one to two weeks.